joao-borrego/cripto/assignments/assignment2.md

 ifconfig # ... ether 08:00:27:94:55:1f
 ```

-You can check the contents of the arp table in machine 1 with `arp -a #all`.
+You can check the contents of the arp table with `arp -a #all`.
+Do it on machine 1 for example.
+The command `arp` manipulates the system ARP cache, therefore the previous pings were to push the MAC addresses of those IPs to the cache.

-Now, use `nemesis` in machine 2 to attack the arp table in 1.
+Now, use `nemesis` in machine 2 to attack the arp table of machine 1.

 ```
 sudo nemesis arp -v -S 192.168.1.3 -D 192.168.1.1 -h [MAC machine 2] -m [MAC machine 1]
 ```
+-h Specifies the sender-hardware-address within the ARP frame only.

+-m Specifies the target-hardware-address within the ARP frame only.

 This should effectively fool machine 1 into thinking that machine3 has the MAC of 2, thus redirecting packets to it.
 We can check the attack was succesful by checking the arp table in 1, which can resemble.